tkshfj/MMG/progress_log/project_log.md

 # 2025-07-10
 - Refactor baseline code: add MONAI DataLoader and wandb sweep support for flexible hyperparameter tuning and standardized metric logging.
+- Add dropout, threshold tuning, and class-weighted loss to MONAI DenseNet; update sweep.yaml for improved recall and AUC.

 # 2025-07-09
 - Add robust per-epoch validation logging for Dice and IoU metrics (both MONAI and manual)